 Asylum for Family

 You may request derivative asylum status for your spouse or children who were listed on your asylum application.
 For more information, see the “Family of Refugees and Asylees” page.

 After one year in the United States, you may apply for permanent residence (a green card).
 You must file a Form I-485, Application to Register Permanent Residence or Adjust Status, for yourself and each qualifying family member who wants to become permanent residents.

 All male asylees between the ages of 18 and 26 must register for the Selective Service.
 If you fail to register for the Selective Service, your ability to become a U.S. citizen or obtain other benefits in the United States may be negatively affected.
-For Selective Service registration information, see the “Selective Service System” link to the upper-right.
+For Selective Service registration information, see the “Selective Service System” page.